gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 add_node!(diagram, DecisionNode("TD", ["R2"], TD_states))
 ```

 The value nodes are added in a similar fashion.
-However, value nodes do not have states because they map their information states to utility values instead of states.
+However, value nodes do not have states because they map their information states to utility values instead.

 ```julia
 add_node!(diagram, ValueNode("TC", ["T1", "T2"]))